gabelwright/Linux-Server-Setup/README.md

 7. Restart apache2 one last time and enjoy your new website!

-### Troubleshooting
+	- `sudo service restart apache2`

+	- In a webbrowser, navigate to your new website!

-	If you run into errors or get an `Internal Error` message, check the logs to see what the problem is:
+8. If you run into errors or get an `Internal Error` message, check the logs to see what the problem is:

 	- `sudo cat /var/log/apache2/error.log`